Editor’s note: This post was updated in April of 2021.

 It’s the right question to be asking.
 Companies that over-rotate on adapting their community strategy to the current state will lose out in the long run.
-Don’t cancel all your events forever like O’Reilly (so strange).
+Don’t cancel all your events forever like O’Reilly.
 Instead, adapt in the short run AND start planning for the future.

 In the short run, the move is straightforward.
 Go virtual.
 We put together a comprehensive guide to pivoting your event strategy that’s been viewed over 30,000 times this month, and I shared some practical advice on moving beyond webinars for the First Round Review.
 We also quickly launched new features on Bevy to help companies scale up their virtual event programs.